sottey/redovc/redovc_docs/docs/index.md

 To learn about available redo.vc commands, see the [usage page](https://redo.vc/usage/)

 ## Features
+* [NEW] [Search capabilities](https://redo.vc/commands/list/) - Search for strings in all of your todos when using the list command
 * [NEW] [Theming capabilities](https://redo.vc/theming) - Change all the colors and column order on the fly!
 * [NEW] Adding additional due strings (End of quarter, End of Month)
 * Tasks can be assigned to a project